Assisted Therapy Dog Adoption FAQs

 - certificate of registration and

-- ongoing support for the life of the adopted dog.
+- ongoing email and guidance support for the life of the adopted dog.

 Is this the only adoption program in Canada that works with Assisted Therapy Dogs?

 Yes.
-The LifeLine Canada Foundation’s Companion Paws Personal Therapy program is the only and the first of its kind in Canada to place and work with Assisted Therapy Dogs.
+The LifeLine Canada Foundation’s Companion Paws Personal and Assisted Therapy Dog adoption program is the only and the first of its kind in Canada.

 What are the guidelines of a Companion Paws Adoption Assisted Therapy Dog?